3191110276/intro-to-kubernetes/4_Scaling_our_App/README.md

            averageUtilization: 50
 ```

 As you can see here, we have introduced a new element, aside from the Pod and the ReplicaSet.
+The HorizontalPodAutoscaler element allows us to change the scale number in a different element, in this case a ReplicaSet.
+As mentioned above, we can specify a minimum amount of copies (minReplicas), as well as a maximum amount of copies (maxReplicas).
+To change the scale, we can specify metrics.

+In our case, we specified that we want to create a new copy if the average CPU utilization is larger than 50